theta360developers/webapi/README.md

 ## Usage

 1. connect workstation to THETA with camera in access point (AP) mode
-2. open `main.dart` in an editor and uncomment the function you want to use
-3. run `main.dart` file in `bin`
+2. run `main.dart` file in `bin` with the appropriate command

+### Example with info

+     dart bin/main.dart info

+Instead of info, you can also use other commands:

+### Example with state

-    dart bin/main.dart
+    dart bin/main.dart state

+Working commands:

+* info
+* state
+* takePicture
+* listFiles
+* getOptions

+## Explanation

 ### POST example